ChenDong0427/ChenDong0427.github.io/README.md

 Machine Learning, Algorithm Improvement, Model Refinement

 ## Project
+The project will not include any intern related codes, datasets, and conclusions since the companies restricted any disclosure of any data.

 [Five In A Row Game](https://github.com/ChenDong0427/Five-In-A-Row-Game)

 [Report Report On The Relationship Between University Degree and Annual Income](https://github.com/ChenDong0427/University-Degree-and-Income-Report)